-Mandatory EID and the intention of 8.2 voluntary disclosure

-Undeniably, the motivation behind mandatory EID is also variant.
-Jackson et al. (2020) point out that mandatory social responsibility regulation creates greater stringency around minimum standards, but it can also lead to inflexibility due to a "one-size-fits-all" approach.
+8.2 | Mandatory EID and the intention of voluntary disclosure regulation creates greater stringency around minimum standards, but it can also lead to inflexibility due to a "one-size-fits-all" approach.
 It is possible that some firms subject to mandatory EID have the intention to disclose environmental information even without the mandatory requirements or want to disclose additional information beyond those required by regulations.
 We conjecture that within the group of mandatory EID, banks prefer firms with a higher likelihood of taking EID from their initiative.